 Psychic Peter James decided to spend the night in Montgomery's old room.
 As he stood in the hallway outside the door, he felt a lot of angry vibes coming from the room.
 He went to sleep in the bed around 2:00 AM.

 He woke up, and felt like an unseen presence was lying on top of him, so he couldn't move.
 He managed to take a deep breath, and move his arm back, lifting the weight off him.
 He was finally able to go back to sleep.
 I wonder why Peter didn't bolt for the door, like an average person would?
-Perhaps, Montgomery was trying to communicate his frustration in a real way how peace eludes him, even here.
+Perhaps, Montgomery was trying to communicate his frustration in a real way; how peace eludes him, even here.

-Peter woke up a few hours later, and saw a shadowy apparition of Clift Montgomery sitting in a chair in the corner of his room, just sitting there and watching Peter for about 30 minutes.
+Peter woke up a few hours later and saw a shadowy apparition of Clift Montgomery sitting in a chair in the corner of his room, just sitting there and watching Peter for about 30 minutes.
 Then, this entity walked toward the bathroom and disappeared.

 Entity of Marilyn Monroe - She stayed at the Roosevelt Hotel during a happy time when her modeling career was taking off.
 The Hollywood Roosevelt Hotel is one of the places that she visits to try to find some peace.

-She still is enjoying her old suite 1200, gladly sharing her space with the living.
+She is still enjoying her old suite 1200, gladly sharing her space with the living.
 She still likes to take comfort in her beauty and appeal; two things the negative influences in her childhood couldn't take from her.

 Guests and staff have seen her in mirrors around the hotel.
 A mirror that used to be in Marilyn's old suite 1200, is notorious for reflecting this spirit, as one employee of the hotel found out.